King County, Washington

-King County is located in the U.S. state of Washington.
-The population was 2,269,675 in the 2020 census, making it the most populous county in Washington, and the 13th-most populous in the United States.
+King County is a county located in the U.S. state of Washington.
+The population was 2,269,675 in the 2020 census, making it the most populous county in Washington, and the 12th-most populous in the United States.
 The county seat is Seattle, also the state's most populous city.

+Originally named after US representative, senator, and then vice president-elect William R. King in 1852, the county government amended its designation in 1986 to honor Martin Luther King Jr., a prominent activist and leader during the civil rights movement.
+The change was approved by the state government in 2005.

-King County is one of three Washington counties that are included in the Seattle–Tacoma–Bellevue metropolitan statistical area.
-(The others are Snohomish County to the north, and Pierce County to the south.)
-About two-thirds of King County's population lives in Seattle's suburbs.
+It is one of three Washington counties that are included in the Seattle metropolitan area along with Snohomish County to the north and Pierce County to the south.
+About two-thirds of King County's population lives in Seattle's suburbs, which largely developed in the late 20th century and early 21st century as bedroom communities before becoming job centers for the technology industry.

 History

 When Europeans arrived in the region that would become King County, it was inhabited by several Coast Salish groups.
 Villages around the site that would become Seattle were primarily populated by the Duwamish people.
 The Snoqualmie Indian Tribe occupied the area that would become eastern King County.
 The Green River and White River were home for the Muckleshoot tribal groups.
 In the first winter after the Denny Party landed at Alki Point, the settlement at the point consisted of a few dozen settlers and over a thousand Native Americans.
 The local tribes provided the settlers with construction labor, domestic service, and help with subsistence activities.

-The county was formed out of territory within Thurston County on December 22, 1852, by the Oregon Territory legislature and was named after Alabamian William R. King, who had just been elected Vice President of the United States under President Franklin Pierce.
+On December 22, 1852, the Oregon Territory legislature formed King County out of territory from within Thurston County.
+The county was named after Alabamian William R. King, who had just been elected Vice President of the United States under President Franklin Pierce.
 Seattle was made the county seat on January 11, 1853.
 The area became part of the Washington Territory when it was created later that year.

 King County originally extended to the Olympic Peninsula.
 According to historian Bill Speidel, when peninsular prohibitionists threatened to shut down Seattle's saloons, Doc Maynard engineered a peninsular independence movement; King County lost what is now Kitsap County but preserved its entertainment industry.

-Coal was discovered in 1853 by Dr. M. Bigelow along the Black River, and in subsequent decades several companies formed to mine coal around Lake Washington and deliver it to Seattle.
+Coal was discovered in 1853 by M. Bigelow along the Black River, and in subsequent decades several companies formed to mine coal around Lake Washington and deliver it to Seattle.
 The Seattle and Walla Walla Railroad started servicing the Renton coal fields in 1877, and the Newcastle fields in 1878.
 By 1880, King County produced 22% of the coal mined on the West Coast, most of that coal being found within the Renton Formation's Muldoon coal seam.